 Ideas like these provide excellent platforms for building pupils’ self-confidence and know-how through hands-on applications.
 Although guided by teachers and professional mentors, the idea is to give pupils the independence to work things out for themselves.

 It is said children are naturally mini-engineers.
 They are strong on creative problem solving, building and tinkering, but formal classroom education doesn’t allow them the scope to make the most of their natural attributes.
 It is important for schools to aim to preserve this natural curiosity by engaging children early.
 Much of the work done at senior level can be translated, with a few tweaks, to younger girls.
-Our prep girls (aged 4 to 11) have done a Mini Young Enterprise challenge, as well as enjoying a STEM club where they have programmed robots and created circuits to light up a doll’s house.
+Our prep girls (aged 4 to 11) have done a Mini Young Enterprise challenge, as well as enjoying a STEAM club where they have programmed robots and created circuits to light up a doll’s house.
 They take part in the National Science and Engineering Week, where the whole school goes off curriculum to enjoy interactive workshops and all kinds of hands-on scientific challenges.

 Subscribe / latest articles and news from our schools